-Written Warning

-The manager may issue a written warning if:
+Written Warning The manager may issue a written warning if:

-- •The required improvement is not achieved within any timescale stated in the verbal warning; or - •Further misconduct or poor performance takes place during the timescale of a verbal warning; or - The seriousness of the misconduct or poor performance merits it, regardless of whether a verbal warning has already been issued.

-Where, at the conclusion of the disciplinary hearing, the manager decides to issue a written warning he or she will inform the employee of:

-- The reason for the warning, including any prior warning(s) taken into account - The action or improvement which he or she requires of the employee - If appropriate, the timescale for implementing any such action - The consequences for the employee of not implementing the required action or of further misconduct, which could be a final written warning - When the warning will cease to have effect, subject to satisfactory conduct/performance

-The right of appeal.
+•The required improvement is not achieved within any timescale stated in the verbal warning; or •Further misconduct or poor performance takes place during the timescale of a verbal warning; or • The seriousness of the misconduct or poor performance merits it, regardless of whether a verbal warning has already been issued.
+Where, at the conclusion of the disciplinary hearing, the manager decides to issue a written warning he or she will inform the employee of: • The reason for the warning, including any prior warning(s) taken into account • The action or improvement which he or she requires of the employee • If appropriate, the timescale for implementing any such action • The consequences for the employee of not implementing the required action or of further misconduct, which could be a final written warning • When the warning will cease to have effect, subject to satisfactory conduct/performance • The right of appeal.

 Written warnings will remain live for a period of 12 months.

-Final Written Warning

-If at the conclusion of a disciplinary hearing a final written warning is deemed appropriate the employee will be informed of:

-- The reason for the final written warning - The action or improvement which is required of the employee.
-If appropriate, the timescale for implementing any such action - The fact that this is a final warning and that the next stage of the procedure will be dismissal - When the warning will cease to have effect, subject to satisfactory conduct /performance - The right of appeal.
+Final Written Warning If at the conclusion of a disciplinary hearing a final written warning is deemed appropriate the employee will be informed of: • The reason for the final written warning • The action or improvement which is required of the employee • If appropriate, the timescale for implementing any such action • The fact that this is a final warning and that the next stage of the procedure will be dismissal • When the warning will cease to have effect, subject to satisfactory conduct /performanceThe right of appeal.

 Final written warnings will remain live for a period of 12 months.

 Dismissal

 The Company may dismiss an employee where:

-- The required improvement is not achieved within any timescale specified; - Further misconduct or poor performance takes place during the timescale of a final written warning; or - In cases of gross misconduct, dismissal will normally result however, consideration may be given in exceptional circumstances to invoke - a penalty short of dismissal such as a demotion or transfer to another department or site. - Where it is deemed appropriate, a final written warning may also be issued.

-Where, at the conclusion of the disciplinary hearing the employee is dismissed, demoted or transferred, the employee will be informed in writing of:

-- The reason for the dismissal, demotion or transfer - The date on which the dismissal, demotion or transfer takes effect - The right of appeal.
+• The required improvement is not achieved within any timescale specified; or • Further misconduct or poor performance takes place during the timescale of a final written warning. • In cases of gross misconduct, dismissal will normally result however, consideration may be given in exceptional circumstances to invoke a penalty short of dismissal such as a demotion or transfer to another Where it is deemed appropriate, a final written warning may also be issued.
+Where, at the conclusion of the disciplinary hearing the employee is dismissed, demoted, or transferred, the employee will be informed in writing of: - The reason for the dismissal, demotion ,or transfer - The date on which the dismissal, demotion or transfer takes effect - The right of appeal.

+department or site.

 Unless dismissal is for gross misconduct, the employee will be dismissed with notice.

-Right of Appeal

-Any employee who is dissatisfied with a disciplinary decision taken in respect of him or her may appeal against that decision.
+Right of Appeal Any employee who is dissatisfied with a disciplinary decision taken in respect of him or her may appeal against that decision.
 They must do so by following the appeal guidelines in their disciplinary letter.
 Appeals must be made in writing to the person named on the letter clearly stating the ground(s) for the appeal.
 Within the timescales in the letter.

-Appeal Procedure

-Should an employee exercise their right to appeal, she/he will be invited to an appeal meeting.
+Appeal Procedure Should an employee exercise their right to appeal, she/he will be invited to an appeal meeting.
 This meeting will be chaired by a manager more senior to the one who made the original decision as far as is reasonably practicable and employees must take all reasonable steps to attend.

-Employees have the right to be accompanied to the appeal meeting by a work colleague or a recognised trade union official.

-The appellant will be informed of the outcome of the meeting in writing within

-10 working days or as soon as reasonably practicable.
-The outcome may:

-- Uphold the disciplinary action/dismissal

-- Reduce/Increase the disciplinary sanction issued

-- Overturn the decision taken.
+Employees have the right to be accompanied at the appeal meeting by a work colleague or a recognised trade union official.
+The appellant will be informed of the outcome of the meeting in writing within 10 working days or as soon as reasonably practicable.
+The outcome may: - Uphold the disciplinary action/dismissal - Reduce/Increase the disciplinary sanction issued, or - Overturn the decision taken.

-Re-Instatement and Re-Engagement

-Any re-instatement or re-engagement that may take place as a result of appeal against dismissal will take effect from the date of the disciplinary action in question and previous continuous service with the Company will be restored.

-The decision of the appeal is final and will be confirmed in writing

-Misconduct